Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Weak limits and ample generics

 \begin{remark} Let $M$ be a countable structure, let $G \leq \Sym(M)$, and let $\Phi, \Psi \in \sigma \KK_G$. \begin{enumerate} \item If $\Xi$ is an embedding of $\Phi$ into $\Psi$, then $\Xi^{-1}$ is an embedding of $\Psi \upharpoonright \rng(\Phi)$ into $\Phi$. \item $\Phi$ and $\Psi$ are isomorphic if and only if they are conjugate by an element of $G$. \item If $M$ is the limit of a \fra class $\KK$ of finite structures, and $G=\Aut(M)$, then $\KK_G$ is essentially the same object as $\KK_1$ in \cite{KeRo}. \end{enumerate} \end{remark}

 We say that $\Phi \in \sigma \KK_G$ is \emph{$\FMp$-universal} if every element of $\KK_G$ can be embedded into $\Phi$.
-And we say that $\Phi$ is \emph{weakly $\KK_G$-injective} if it is $\FMp$-universal, and any of the conditions of the following proposition holds.
+And $\Phi$ is \emph{weakly $\KK_G$-injective} if it is $\FMp$-universal, and any of the conditions of the following proposition holds.

 \begin{proposition} Let $M$ be a countable structure, let $G \leq \Sym(M)$, and let $\Phi \in \sigma \KK_G$.
 The following conditions are equivalent: \begin{enumerate} \item[(a)] For every $S \leq \Phi$, $S \in \KK_G$, there exists $T \in \KK_G$ such that $S \leq T \leq \Phi$ and for every $U \in \KK_G$ with $T \leq U$ there exists an embedding $\phi:U \rightarrow \Phi$ satisfying $\phi \uhr \dom(S) = \Id_{\dom(S)}$, \item[(b)] for every $S \leq \Phi$, $S \in \KK_G$, there exists an isomorphism $\phi: S' \rightarrow S$, where $S' \in \FMp$, and $T \in \KK_G$ with $S' \leq T$, such that for every $U \in \KK_G$ with $T \leq U$ there exists an embedding $\psi : U \rightarrow \Phi$ extending $\phi$, \item[(c)] for every $S \leq \Phi$, $S \in \KK_G$, and every isomorphism $\phi: S' \rightarrow S$, $S' \in \KK_G$, there exists $T \in \KK_G$ with $S' \leq T$, and such that for every $U \in \KK_G$ with $T \leq U$ there exists an embedding $\psi : U \rightarrow \Phi$ extending $\phi$. \end{enumerate} \end{proposition}